-- Apply cold cloths under your breast to relieve the engorgement.
+- Keep a piece of cloth (cold) under your breast to relieve the engorgement.

-- Placing leaves of cabbage inside your bra is well-known to take care of milk leaks, too.
+- Placing leaves of cabbage inside your bra can also take care of milk leaks.

 Absolutely.
 Nursing the right way is what will finally regulate your milk production and reduce hyperlactation.
 Make sure you try to stick to a fixed schedule and quantity as much as possible.

-Hyperlactation might seem like a boon for women having low breastmilk problems but this, too, is not beneficial for the mother or the child.
-With a few quick home remedies and the right techniques of feeding and storing milk, your body can start learning the baby’s demands and bring itself back on track in no time.
+Hyperlactation might seem like a boon for women having low breastmilk problems but remember, that excess milk supply is not beneficial for the mother or the child.
+With a few quick home remedies and the right techniques of feeding and storing milk, your body can start learning the baby’s demands and bring the milk supply back on track in no time.